tapanhegde26/summarAIzer/README.md

-# Coconut Software AI Summarization System
+# AI Meeting Summarization System
 The purpose of this project is to make use of AI to summarize client meetings with their customers.